We are blessed, and in many ways overwhelmed, by countless choices when it comes to what we want to buy and how we purchase and receive those things.

 But we still physically shop, and even “e-tailing” giants like Amazon are opening physical stores for a variety of reasons.
 Retail is not dying — but it is certainly evolving.

 Those brick and mortar retailers that are surviving and thriving are squarely focused on one key attribute of effective retailing: the customer experience.
-Display technology, such as digital posters, window displays, videowalls and interactive stations, are increasingly central to delivering the experience shoppers want to have in physical stores.
+Display technology, such as digital posters, window displays, video walls and interactive stations, are increasingly central to delivering the experience shoppers want to have in physical stores, especially as they continue to deal with the COVID-19 pandemic.

 Customer experience in retail can be described and interpreted in any number of ways, but it really comes down to the following:

-- Autonomy: Shoppers want to be left alone, but have assistance available if they need it.
+- Autonomy: Shoppers sometimes want to be left alone to make orders, perform product look-ups and check out, but they also like to have assistance available if they need it.

 - Ambiance: They want stores that are more than just stocked showrooms.
 They want experiences.